webfx-project/webfx-cli/README.md

 It creates and maintains all the application modules, with all the necessary module files for the build chain, from the information declared in webfx.xml files and the module source code.
 For example, it automatically computes all the dependencies of a module (in pom.xml) from an analysis of its Java source code.

-More information is given in the WebFX [documentation][webfx-cli-docs], including the command usages.
+More information is given in the WebFX [documentation][webfx-cli-docs], including the command lines usages.

 ## How it works